Business issues in a post-Covid World

 Many businesses will have to undergo structural changes of various types in order to resume operating properly.

-These changes might include things such as downsizing certain departments, hiring new specialised members of staff, introducing new hygiene and safety features to the office building, or setting up a better infrastructure to support remote working when required.
+These changes might include things such as downsizing certain departments, hiring new specialized members of staff, introducing new hygiene and safety features to the office building, or setting up a better infrastructure to support remote working when required.

 Whatever the case may be, businesses should hold meetings to determine exactly what changes may be required, and how they should be applied.